 She also loves sports and being outdoors, particularly with my family and friends.

 Hannah Towler-Lord, Clinical Network Manager: CYP Mental Health, Adult Mental Health and Dementia (seconded out)

 Hannah is a Quality Improvement and Assurance Lead for Children and Young People Mental Health, Adult Mental Health and Dementia.

 Hannah has strong project management skills and has worked in the NHS for five years working within Secondary Care and RIB’s.
 In 2014 she began working for the Advancing Quality Alliance (AQuA) as a Project Officer embedded within the Safety, Mortality, Shared Decision Making and Academy Portfolio.
 During this time her team completed Nation Wide and International Projects and worked with a wide range of stakeholders from The Health Foundation to The Institute of Healthcare Improvement (IHI) in Boston.

 In 2016 she began working for Greater Manchester Mental Health NHS Foundation Trust as NICE and CQC Lead.
 This role was split between Leading on NICE within the organisation and conducting the CQC Quality Peer Reviews within Inpatient, Prison, Later Life and Community Services.

-David McCluskey, Clinical Network Manager: Mental Health
+David McCluskey, Clinical Network Manager: Mental Health (seconded out)

 David has been working as a mental health nurse for approximately 22 years.
 After completing his nurse training in Glasgow, David moved to Manchester to commence his nursing career.
 He has worked in a variety of healthcare settings, both in the UK and in Australia.
 The various types of environments that he has worked in have ranged from a Special Hospital with mentally disordered offenders, through to private care homes, working with frail elderly and people with various types of dementia.